eduzenite/The-Pizza/README.md

 <h2>4° Step</h2>
 I created some data in the system through Seeds, in addition to inserting 4 images for each product.
 The products were divided into two categories: Pizzas and Drinks.

+<h2>5° Step</h2>
+In this step I created the product controllers and integrated them with their respective views.
+I reduced the code, implemented the area filters using the URL parameters, which allowed me to use the same controller and the same view for any product category.